Samuel-Maddock/federated-boosted-dp-trees/README.md

 * `batched_boosting` -  Corresponds to Figure 5, Table 4 in the main text, Figure 13 in the Appendix
 * `comparisons_experiment` - Corresponds to Figure 6 in the main text and Figures 14-18 in the Appendix

+### Generating paper plots

-The associated figures are already generated and present in `experiments/paper_experiments/paper_plots`.
-To recreate them the following methods in `experiment_plotter.py` can be used:
+Paper figures are already generated and present in `experiments/paper_experiments/paper_plots`.

+To recreate paper plots download the paper results from [here](https://drive.google.com/file/d/1u7BFhEP7e2sqxfr3vAd92hrOJaV_sZI7/view?usp=sharing) and place them in `experiments/paper_experiments/paper_results/`

+The following methods in `experiment_plotter.py` can be used to plot results:
 * `plot_split_methods_with_update` - Figure 1(a,b,c)
 * `plot_split_candidates` - Figure 2(a,b,c)
 * `plot_k_way` - Figure 3